yassminarlen/Mango-Languages-Tutorial-/README.md

 2. Once you have recieved an email like this, follow the prompts to access the website or download the mobile app on IOS or Andriod device.
 ![Mango Email](https://github.com/yassminarlen/Mango-Languages-Tutorial-/blob/main/mango_tutorial.jpg?raw=true)

+3. The login screen will look like this, you will be promted to fill out the highlighted boxes with the username and password provided to you in the email.